V4Fire/Client/src/components/base/b-router/README.md

 }
 ```

-Let's take a look at the `syncRouterState` method.
-This method works like a two-way connector between the router and the component.
+Let's examine the `syncRouterState` method.
+This method functions as a two-way connector between the router and the component.
 When a component is initialized, it requests data from the router.
-The router provides data using this method.
-The method then returns a dictionary that will be mapped to the component (you can specify a complex path with dots,
-like `'foo.bla.bar'` or `'mods.hidden'`).
-Also, the component will watch for changes to every property that was in that dictionary.
-If at least one of these properties is changed the entire data packet will be sent to the router using this method (the router
-will create a new transition using `push`).
+The router supplies data using this method.
+The method then returns a dictionary that will be mapped to the component (you can specify a complex path with dots, like `'foo.bla.bar'` or `'mods.hidden'`).
+Additionally, the component will watch for changes to every property within that dictionary.
+If at least one of these properties is modified, the entire data package will be sent to the router using this method (the router will create a new transition using `push`).
 When the component provides router information, the second argument is `remote`.

 ```typescript
 import iBlock, { component, system } from 'components/super/i-block/i-block';